-- two members appointed by the Board (at least one of whom is not a medical practitioner), one of whom is to be nominated as the chairperson of the committee; - (2) two members nominated by the medical staff executive council (or where there is no medical staff executive council the medical staff council); - (3) the Chief Executive or his/her nominee; - (4) the medical administrator (however designated) of the local health district or his/her nominee; - (5) such of the following persons (being medical practitioners or dentists) appointed by the Chief Executive as are necessary, in the Chief Executive's view following consultation with the two representatives appointed under clause 56(2), for the proper consideration of a matter or class of matters referred to the committee: - (a) one representative of the local health district relevant to the matter under consideration; - (b) one representative with qualifications in the specialty or sub-specialty consideration relevant to the matter under consideration and who is not a member of the Medical Staff Executive Council or (or where there is no medical staff executive council the medical staff council);
+- (1) two members appointed by the Board (at least one of whom is not a medical practitioner), one of whom is to be nominated as the chairperson of the Committee; - (2) two members nominated by the Medical Staff Executive Council (or where there is no Medical Staff Executive Council the Medical Staff Council); - (3) the Chief Executive or his/her nominee; - (4) the medical administrator (however designated) of the Local Health District or his/her nominee; - (5) such of the following persons (being medical practitioners or dentists) appointed by the Chief Executive as are necessary, in the Chief Executive's view following consultation with the two representatives appointed under clause 50(2), for the proper consideration of a matter or class of matters referred to the Committee: - (a) one representative of the Local Health District relevant to the matter under consideration;

-- (c) one representative of a university affiliated with the local health district for the purposes of the training of health practitioners; - (6) where a matter or class of matters referred to the Committee concerns an appointment of a person as a visiting practitioner, staff specialist or dentist to a hospital or hospitals under the control of a local health district, a representative of the medical staff council, if any, for each hospital to which the appointment relates; and - (7) where a matter or class of matters referred to the committee concerns the clinical privileges of a visiting practitioner who is a medical practitioner or of a staff specialist, a representative of the medical staff council, if any, for each hospital to which the appointment relates.
+- (b) one representative with qualifications in the speciality or sub-speciality consideration relevant to the matter under consideration and who is not a member of the Medical Staff Executive Council or (or where there is no Medical Staff Executive Council the Medical Staff Council); - (c) one representative of a university affiliated with the Local Health District for the purposes of the training of health practitioners; - (6) where a matter or class of matters referred to the Committee concerns an appointment of a person as a visiting practitioner, staff specialist or dentist to a hospital or hospitals under the control of a Local Health District, a representative of the Medical Staff Council, if any, for each hospital to which the appointment relates; and - (7) where a matter or class of matters referred to the Committee concerns the clinical privileges of a visiting practitioner who is a medical practitioner or of a staff specialist, a representative of the Medical Staff Council, if any, for each hospital to which the appointment relates.

-51. Term of Office [cl.57]
+51. Term of office [cl.57]

-- (1) A member of the committee who is appointed by the Board shall hold office for such period as the Board determines. - (2) A member of the committee who is a nominee of a medical staff executive council or a medical staff council is to hold office for such period as the nominating council determines. - (3) Where a member has been appointed to, or is nominated to be on, the committee for the purpose of considering a particular matter or matters, he or she is a member only for the period or periods during which that matter or matters is under consideration by the committee. - (4) A member of the committee shall absent themselves from the meeting during any discussion by the committee of the appointment or clinical privileges of that member.
+- (1) A member of the Committee who is appointed by the Board shall hold office for such period as the Board determines. - (2) A member of the Committee who is a nominee of a Medical Staff Executive Council or a Medical Staff Council is to hold office for such period as the nominating Council determines. - (3) Where a member has been appointed to, or is nominated to be on, the Committee for the purpose of considering a particular matter or matters, he or she is a member only for the period or periods during which that matter or matters is under consideration by the Committee. - (4) A member of the Committee shall absent themselves from the meeting during any discussion by the Committee of the appointment or clinical privileges of that member.

-Part 11 - Credentials (Clinical Privileges) Subcommittee [Pt 11]
+Part 11 - Credentials (Clinical Privileges) Subcommittee [Pt.10]